-My name is Viara and I am a documentary family photographer based in Kingston, Ontario.
+My name is Viara and I am a family, birth, and wedding photographer based in Kingston, Ontario.

 I was born in Bulgaria, and have lived in the UK, Saskatchewan, Toronto, and the Netherlands.

-I have a PhD in parenting (behavioural genetics & psychology), which helped me in my new career as photographer.
-I video-recorded hundreds of tapes of mothers and their babies, and analyzed micro-moments of their interactions.
+I have a PhD in parenting (genetics & psychology).
+I analyzed hundreds of mothers interacting with their babies.
 This taught me to notice tiny changes in expression, small movements, and complex family dynamics at the moment-to-moment level, skills which would become important in my family documentary photography practice.
 This also taught me that no two families are the same.

 When I moved to the Netherlands for post-doctoral work in 2012, I became serious about photography.
 I studied street photography and joined whatever groups I could, had my work critiqued by photographers I respected, and started seeing my photographs as more than a snapshot of a moment in time.

-I loved studying families, but craved to do it in a way that science couldn't offer.
-I didn't want to reduce families to bits of data in spreadsheets, thereby erasing their differences.
-Sure, there were similarities between families.
-But I wanted to shine a light on all those things which made families unique.
+I loved studying families, didn't want to reduce them to bits of data in spreadsheets, thereby erasing their differences.
+I wanted to shine a light on all those things which made families unique.
 Photography gave me a way to do that.

 I now live on a small acreage in Bath, ON, with my husband, three children, and a menagerie of animals.
 My days are spent with the crow of roosters out the window, while I edit photographs from the families that allow me a glimpse into their lives.